 Dozens of details can choke the efforts of an unfocused marketer or executive.
-How can you keep distractions and demands on your time from derailing you?
+How can you keep distractions and demands from derailing you?
 KPI dashboards can hold your existing projects on target.
-They can give you space for new marketing initiatives and track your business performance.
+They can also give you space for new marketing initiatives and help you track your business performance.

-How can you use this tool to push your marketing to new heights?
+How can you use this tool to raise your marketing to new heights?

 What are KPI Dashboards?

 A KPI dashboard is a document that shows you visually, at a glance, how important parts of your business are performing.
 It uses metrics, or Key Performance Indicators (KPIs), that you choose for measuring your success.
-This document could use Excel, PowerPoint or other software.
+This dashboard could be made using Excel, PowerPoint, or some other software.

 Only include necessary details

-Experience proves the best dashboards show only about 5 to 9 metrics or KPIs.
+Experience has proved that the best dashboards only show about 5 to 9 metrics, or KPIs.
 Add too many and you won’t be able to focus on what’s important.

-On an executive-level dashboard, return on investment or cost to acquire a customer is far more important than Facebook likes.
+On an executive-level dashboard, return on investment or cost to acquire a customer will be far more important than Facebook likes.
+Focus only on metrics that are worthwhile.

 Why are KPI Dashboards so powerful?

-You should collect and manage all the data you can for your business.
-Yet you need a simple, easy summary.
-With the right overview, using exact, real-time data, you’ll make superior business decisions.
+You should collect and manage all the data you can for your business, yet the summary needs to be simple.
+With the right overview, using exact, real-time data, you’ll be able to make superior business decisions.

 What software options do you have?

 Zoho offers an easy, drag-and-drop dashboard builder.
-They also make it easy to work with your dashboard on your phones and devices.
+They also make it easy to work with your dashboard on all your devices, including mobile.
 Hubspot offers several free features.
-Other options include Klipfolio, Geckoboard, and Databox.
+Other options include Klipfolio, Geckoboard, and Databox, our personal favorite.

-You can also find many free Excel and PowerPoint templates to customize and make your own.
+You can also find many free Excel and PowerPoint templates you can customize and make your own.

-- Create a dashboard mockup.
+• Create a dashboard mockup.
 Choose the right visuals for the job.
 For example, line or column charts work best for trends.
-Pie charts are great for showing composite data, meaning parts that make up a whole item.
+Pie charts are great for showing composite data, meaning parts that make up a whole.

-Why should you make one of the best KPI Dashboards?
+Try to make one of the best KPI Dashboards

-Data is vital to every winning business, so you need to get more value from your data.
-Building the best dashboard will ensure the right people understand the data you have.
+Data is vital to every successful business, so you need to get more value from your data.
+Building the best dashboard will ensure the right people understand your data.

 KPI Dashboards Examples